 Creating Space Symposium

-AMS has been a proud sponsor of this annual Conference for the past 6 years, held by the AHSSM (Art, Humanities, and Social Sciences in Medicine) Educational Interest Group.
+AMS is a proud sponsor of this annual Conference, held by the AHSSM (Art, Humanities, and Social Sciences in Medicine) Educational Interest Group.
 The first conference was designed to ‘take the pulse’ of the teaching, learning and evaluative strategies as well as the research approaches used by humanities scholars in health professional education and health care settings.
 It was held in partnership with a parallel conference specifically dedicated to exploring the social science perspectives on health professional education, sponsored by the Wilson Centre.
 The symposium continues to retain a broad scope of contributions from colleagues in the arts, humanities and social sciences, focused on reflective practice.
 It engages in a dialogue on strategies to promote self-reflection, particularly through diverse narrative-based methods.

-The Creating Space Symposium VI will be held in Montreal, Quebec on April 15th and 16th, 2016
+The Creating Space 8 will be held in Halifax, NS on April 27th and 28th, 2018

 Ontario Medical Students Association (OMSA) and the Medical Student Education Research Grant (MSERG)